KT12/Machine_Learning_Stanford/README.md

 # Machine_Learning_Stanford

-Octave files for the course
+Lecture notes for the course